-All financial assets and liabilities for which fair value is measured in the financial statements are categorised within the fair value hierarchy, described as follows
+All financial assets and liabilities for which fair value is measured in the financial statements are categorised within the fair value hierarchy, described as follows:

-Level 1 - Quoted prices in active markets
+- Level 1 Quoted prices in active markets; - Level 2 Inputs other than quoted prices included within Level 1 that are observable, either directly or indirectly; and - Level 3 Inputs that are not based on observable market data.

-Level 2 - Inputs other than quoted prices included within Level 1 that are observable, either directly or indirectly a.
+a.
 Financial assets and liabilities measured at fair value - recurring fair value measurements